-- 127. Construction activities involves the use of heavy machinery, bulldozers, excavators, graders needed for land clearance and other earthworks, vehicles and equipment to transport construction materials, workers, remove debris from the work area.
-The operation of heavy machinery, vehicles and other construction equipment result in f exhaust emissions of carbon monoxide, NOx, SO2, hydrocarbons, and particulate matter. - 128.
-Dust generation during the construction works is associated with: - Earthworks, including topsoil stripping, excavations in cuts; - Transportation and storage of excavated ground (topsoil and subsoil to the storage locations; spoil to the disposal sites); - Transportation of fine materials (sand, gravel, cement etc.) from supplier sites; - Storage of construction materials. - 129.
+- 211. Construction activities involves the use of heavy machinery, bulldozers, excavators, graders needed for land clearance and other earthworks, vehicles and equipment to transport construction materials, workers, remove debris from the work area.
+The operation of heavy machinery, vehicles and other construction equipment result in f exhaust emissions of carbon monoxide, NOx, SO2, hydrocarbons, and particulate matter. - 212.
+Dust generation during the construction works is associated with: - Earthworks, including topsoil stripping, excavations in cuts; - Transportation and storage of excavated ground (topsoil and subsoil to the storage locations; spoil to the disposal sites); - Transportation of fine materials (sand, gravel, cement etc.) from supplier sites; - Storage of construction materials. - 213.
 Emissions and dust generation may affect buildings located close to the construction site and residential areas along the material transportation routes.
 The vehicle and equipment emissions and dust are typical for any construction activities.
-The main receptors are representatives' offices, shops, residential houses located near the project site.
-A distance of 10-20m from the border of construction site.
+The main receptors are residential houses located near the project site.
+A distance of 20-80m from the border of construction site.
 This impact is temporary and is estimated to be medium scale if not properly mitigated.
 In case of application of good construction practices the impacts could be minimized to minor and acceptable level.

-- 130. Relatively high impact is connected with the dust emissions, which hardly can be quantified.
+- 214. Relatively high impact is connected with the dust emissions, which hardly can be quantified.
 However, it is obvious that the earth and demolition works, as well as transportation of gravel and other inert materials from borrow-pits and construction waste to landfill will impose nuisance related with dust.
-This is temporary impact, and should be mitigated by following measures: - Damping down using water bowsers with spray bars or other technical means; - Sheeting of construction materials and storage piles; - Installation of dust screen enclosure during demolition; - Materials transported to site will be covered/ wetted down to reduce dust; - The construction site will be watered as appropriate; - Protective equipment will be provided to workers as necessary. - 131.
-If deemed necessary in dry conditions or where significant quantities of dust are being or are likely to be produced mitigation additional measures will be arranged with the Construction Manager. - 132.
-Emissions of heavy machinery involved in the construction should be managed by proper engine maintenance practice and usage of good quality fuel.
+This is temporary impact and should be mitigated by following measures: - Damping down using water bowsers with spray bars or other technical means; - Sheeting of construction materials and storage piles; - Installation of dust screen enclosure during demolition; - Materials transported to site will be covered/ wetted down to reduce dust; - The construction site will be watered as appropriate; - Protective equipment will be provided to workers as necessary; - Instrumental measurements of ambient air pollution quality as defined in the Table 2; - Instruction of staff in environmental, occupational health and safety issues. - 215.
+If deemed necessary in dry conditions or where significant quantities of dust are being or are likely to be produced mitigation additional measures will be arranged with the Construction Manager. - 216.
+Emissions of heavy machinery involved in the construction will be managed by proper engine maintenance practice and usage of good quality fuel.
 Turn off equipment/vehicles when not in use and limit engine idling to 5 minutes.
-Vehicle refueling will be undertaken so as to avoid fugitive emissions of volatile organic compounds through the use of fuel nozzles and pumps and enclosed tanks (no open containers will be used to stored fuel).
-All vehicles will be checked and repaired in case of need to eliminate increased emission due to damaged parts;

-Defined haulage routs will be used, and vehicle speed will be reduced where required.
+Vehicle refueling will be undertaken so as to avoid fugitive emissions of volatile organic compounds through the use of fuel nozzles and pumps and enclosed tanks (no open containers will used to stored fuel).
+All vehicles will be checked and repaired in case of need to eliminate increased emission due to damaged parts; Defined haulage routs will be used, and vehicle speed will be reduced where required.
 Materials will be transported to site in off peak hours;